Communities are struggling. Millennials are responding. It’s the action most needed right now, and consumers are taking notice.

 Written by Sarah Morrison

 COVID-19 has swiftly dealt the world a major economic blow, the likes of which has not been seen in our lifetime.
-Since late March, when stay-at-home measures were first enacted to help slow the spread, Americans anxiously looked on as local businesses began shuttering their doors, grinding much economic activity to a halt, and altering entire livelihoods in-turn.
+Since late March 2020, when stay-at-home measures were first enacted to help slow the spread, Americans anxiously looked on as local businesses began shuttering their doors, grinding much economic activity to a halt, and altering entire livelihoods in turn.

-As sectors like restaurants and hospitality continue to tread water amidst state-mandated closures and still-low consumer confidence, millions of American workers in these industries must also contend with the reality of evaporating income streams—that is, if they’ve not done so already.
-It’s one of the innumerable collateral consequences of COVID-19—no doubt felt by individuals and businesses alike—and yet, seemingly inevitable, in a health crisis of this scale.
+As sectors like restaurants and hospitality continue to tread water amidst state-mandated closures and low consumer confidence, millions of American workers in these industries must also contend with the reality of evaporating income streams.
+It’s one of the innumerable collateral consequences of COVID-19 — no doubt felt by individuals and businesses alike.

 If the sheer volume of COVID-19 relief campaigns is not indicative of the high human cost of this crisis, the 2.7 million people who filed for unemployment last week certainly makes the case.
 Countless businesses, now unable to fully employ their employee base, have turned to relief campaigns to affect financial relief for displaced workers; some, through grassroots sites, like GoFundMe or *spotfund; others, through more established charities or nonprofit organizations.

-Answering the call of these impacted communities is a growing class of entrepreneurs as socially responsible as they are rich in cult-status adulation.
-In the span of just a few short weeks, these enterprising individuals, each of varying skillsets, have elevated their brands to become a greater force for good, melding the power of commerce and charity, to assist than those who need it most.
+Answering the call of these impacted communities is a growing class of entrepreneurs as socially responsible as they are social media-savvy.
+In the span of just a few short weeks, these millennial-favorite brands and personalities took on a greater purpose in the face of global economic uncertainty, transforming their businesses into forces for social good, for those who needed it most.
 Here are the select few must-know entrepreneurs—and their buzzworthy brainchildren—daring us to rethink retail in the era of COVID-19.

 New York-based creative agency, DS Projects, has teamed up with Today Show digital host, Samah Dada, and Australian art director, Josh Greenstein, among others, to launch This T-Shirt: a merchandise relief campaign benefiting restaurant and hospitality workers displaced due to COVID-19.
 The charitable e-commerce site, originally limited to custom t-shirts and tote bags, has recently expanded into the lifestyle sector, now offering a small selection of home goods, like candles, wine, and olive oil.
 Through their partnership with ROAR (Relief Opportunities for All Restaurants), a charitable organization supporting impacted restaurant workers, This T-Shirt will donate 100% of all proceeds from product sales to ROAR restaurant partners, which will then be evenly distributed to individual workers at each establishment.